Quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in optical lattices: Theoretical formulation

 is a conserved quantity and it is proportional to number of atoms in the droplet.
-In Eq.(\ref{Eq7}) the value of $\sigma$ can be varied to generate various types of quantum droplets.
-For example, Eq.(\ref{Eq7}) gives sharp-top QD for $\sigma=1$ while it gives flat-top for $\sigma\geq 2$.
-Understandably, the flatness of droplet increases as $\sigma$ increases.
-We have chosen to work with $\sigma=2$ for flat-top QDs and calculate DDI.
-The DDI in Eq.(3) is given by
+In Eq.(\ref{Eq7}), $\sigma$ can be varied to generate various types of quantum droplets.
+For example, Eq.(\ref{Eq7}) gives sharp-top QD for $\sigma=1$ while it gives flat-top QD for $\sigma\geq 2$.
+Understandably, flatness of a droplet increases as $\sigma$ increases. {In this context, we note that the shape of a sharp-top QD coincides with that of a bright soliton but their origins are quite different.
+Particularly, there is no role of quantum fluctuation in the formation of matter-wave bright solitons \cite{36b}}.
+Here, we have chosen to work with flat-top QDs ($\sigma=2$) and calculate $\tilde{\phi}_{\rm{dd}}$, the effective dipole-dipole interaction (DDI).
+The DDI is given by

-Here $C_{0}=\frac{C_{\rm{dd}}\left[1+3\cos(2\theta) \right]N }{16\pi}$.
+Here $C_{0}=\frac{C_{\rm{dd}}\left[1+3\cos(2\theta) \right]N }{16 \pi \,\,\hbar \omega_\perp l_\perp^3}$.
 The averaged Lagrangian defined by $L=\int_{-\infty}^{+\infty}\mathcal{L}dx$ is calculated using Eq.(\ref{Eq3q}) and Eq.(\ref{Eq7}).
 For $\sigma=2$, $L$ is given by

 Where with